 Traditionally, Kiwi homeowners have always loved a bit of DIY.
 However, for important health and safety reasons, plumbing is restricted work and can only be done by those authorised to do so.

-New Zealand’s plumbing trade is protected by Ministry of Health guidelines and failure to have an authorised plumber carry out certain plumbing work may well affect your insurance policy.
+New Zealand’s plumbing trade is protected by Ministry of Health guidelines.
+Failure to have an authorised plumber carry out certain plumbing work may well affect your insurance policy.
 You can even be fined up to $50,000 for attempting your own sanitary plumbing work.

-Under the Plumbers, Gasfitters and Drainlayers Act 2006 (the Act) sanitary plumbing covers the installation of toilets, sinks, showers and the pipes and fittings that supply water to those sanitary fixtures and appliances, as well as the associated traps, waste or soil pipes, ventilation pipes and overflow pipes connected with those fixtures.
-This is restricted plumbing work and can only be carried out by an authorised plumber.
-Call FlowFix Plumbing on 0800 476 144 for a no-obligation quote.
+Under the Plumbers, Gasfitters and Drainlayers Act 2006 (the Act) sanitary plumbing covers the installation of toilets, sinks, showers and the pipes and fittings that supply water to those sanitary fixtures and appliances.
+Sanitary plumbing also includes the associated traps, waste or soil pipes, ventilation pipes and overflow pipes connected with those fixtures.
+This is restricted plumbing work and only an authorised plumber can carry it out.
+Call FlowFix Plumbing on 027 265 4949 for a no-obligation quote.

 Why can’t I install plumbing myself?

-The main issue with DIY plumbing is a matter of public health.
+It is a matter of public health.
 Because your property is connected to the neighbourhood water supply, plumbing work can actually affect the wider community.
 The primary concern is cross-contamination.
-For example, plumbing that is incorrectly installed could result in untreated sewage leaking into homes or wastewater running directly into public waterways through the cross-contamination of stormwater networks.
+For example, incorrectly installed plumbing could result in untreated sewage leaking into homes.
+Or it could lead to wastewater running directly into public waterways through the cross-contamination of stormwater networks.

-Only a licensed plumber can install anything connected to the waste system to ensure it gets to where it belongs.
+Only a licensed plumber can install anything connected to the waste system.
+This is to ensure it gets to where it belongs.

 On another note, DIY plumbing may also cause expensive problems later on.
 If something goes wrong, the damage to your property probably won’t be cheap to fix.
-Also, if you decide to sell your property, and you have done some dodgy or illegal plumbing, it could result in legal action against you and / or your real estate agent if it is not disclosed.
+Also, if you decide to sell your property, and you have done some dodgy or illegal plumbing, it could result in legal action against you and / or your real estate agent if you do not disclose it

 Don’t risk it – always use a qualified plumber

-Considering the public safety hazards, insurance implications and fines, and the expense if things go horribly wrong, most DIY plumbing is simply not worth the risk.
+Considering the public safety hazards, insurance implications, fines, and the expense if things go horribly wrong, most DIY plumbing is simply not worth the risk.
 So, why not choose a qualified, certified tradesperson backed a 7-point satisfaction guarantee?

 Can I install a bathroom vanity?

-Bathroom vanities have waste pipes, so they must be installed by a licensed plumber.
+Bathroom vanities have waste pipes, so only a licensed plumber can install them.
 There are no ifs, buts or maybes about it.
-Rules around the installation of bathrooms basins, sinks and vanities exist to prevent wastewater being discharged into local waterways.
+Rules around the installation of bathrooms basins, sinks and vanities exist to prevent wastewater getting into local waterways.